efegulcan/PokeMart/README.md

 - **Thymeleaf**: A modern server-side Java template engine for web and standalone environments. *Thymeleaf* is used to create dynamic and feature-rich HTML pages for the *PokeMart* user interface.

 - **PostgreSQL**: A robust, open-source relational database system employed to store and manage data related to Pokémon, products, and user transactions.

+## Features

+- **Product Listings:**
+  Browse and search for a wide variety of Pokémon creatures and items available for purchase.

+- **User Authentication:**
+  Register an account or log in securely using *Spring Security* to access personalized features.

+- **Shopping Cart:**
+  Add desired Pokémon and items to your shopping cart for easy checkout.

+- **Order History:**
+  View and track your order history to keep a record of your Pokémon acquisitions.